 Keywords:

-Biologic Markers, Blood Pressure, Defense Mechanisms, Dissociative Symptoms, Heart Rate, Neurobiology, Posttraumatic Stress Disorder, Psychophysiology, Psychotrauma, PTSD (en), Systematic Review
+Biologic Markers, Blood Pressure, Defense Mechanisms, Dissociative Symptoms, Heart Rate, Neurobiology, Posttraumatic Stress Disorder, Psychotrauma, PTSD (en), Systematic Review